vmware/ansible-collection-alb/docs/avi_albservicesconfig.rst

                   - Field introduced in 20.1.2.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise edition with any value, essentials edition(allowed values- salesforce,myvmware,systest), basic edition(allowed values-
+                  - Allowed in enterprise edition with any value, essentials edition(allowed values- salesforce, myvmware, systest), basic edition(allowed values-
                 </div>
                                 <div style="font-size: small">
-                  - salesforce,myvmware,systest), enterprise with cloud services edition.
+                  - salesforce, myvmware, systest), enterprise with cloud services edition.
                 </div>
                                 <div style="font-size: small">
                   - Default value when not specified in API or module is interpreted by Avi Controller as MYVMWARE.